Capsule CRM at a Glance

 The Team plan, by contrast, can hold up to 100,000 contacts (Professional’s limit is 50,000) and provides up to 20GB of storage.
 It also allows users to export custom reports via Google Data Studio and to take advantage of Advanced Sales Reporting, including modules not included in the basic reporting feature.

 The Enterprise plan can hold 200,000 contacts, 40GB of storage, and also comes with implementation support, import assistance, custom training, a dedicated customer success manager, and ongoing priority support.

-What Users Say About Capsule CRM
+What Customers Say About Capsule CRM